tomasaltilio/Food_Detective/README.md

 The images were presented in different ways:

 * All together in different folders according to their food category
-* .h5 files of different image sizes
+* .h5 files of different size images

 One of the project's objectives was to link the food in the image with its nutritional information.

-Therefore we used the API Calorie Ninjas, that contains free nutrition data for 100,000+ foods and beverages.
+Therefore we used Calorie Ninjas, an API that contains free nutrition data for 100,000+ foods and beverages.

 ![Calorie](./images/calorie.png)